marianmoldovan/appintroduction/README.md

 // remembering past. not showing again if already shown before appIntroduction.rememberPast(true);

+// reset memory and show all posts again when start appIntroduction.reset();

 // changing theme. selecting one of the colors appIntroduction.setTheme(AppIntroduction.TURQUOISE);